alexcpatel/gsim/README.md

 The `gviz` directory contains a program to accept an output file from either of the two versions of the implementation and display a visualization.
 This directory also contains a Makefile, and the visualizer requires `glfw3` installed on your system.

+## Report

+An in-depth report describing an overview of the problem domain, our implementation-specific details for the algorithm, and our analysis of benchmark and profiling results can be found in `report.pdf`.

+This project is our final project for the course 15-418/618 Parallel Computer Architecture and Programming Spring 2019 at Carnegie Mellon University.
+At the culmination of the project, we presented a poster illustrating key successes and takeaways.
+This poster can be found in `gsim-poster.png`.

 ## Benchmarking

 The benchmarking script `benchmark.py` runs all of our implementations on varying parameters and writes the results into an output file.
 The benchmark also writes trace results for each run performed.